gvwilson/thirdbit/_posts/2013/2013-12-31-tools-conversations-and-cultures.md

     to the detriment of both.
     As far as I'm concerned,
-    improving the usability of programming systems by creating and assessing richer views isn't just the most interesting topic in programming language research these days&mdash;it's the only one that matters.
+    improving the usability of programming systems by creating and assessing richer views isn't just the most interesting topic in programming language research these days–it's the only one that matters.
   </li>
   <li id="7">